 Today’s walks takes you along the remotest part of the path.
 Follow the coast to Porth Wen, a lovely isolated cove and an unlikely site of an abandoned brickwords with its strange tall chimneys and bee-hived shape kilns.
 You now climb quite high, with stunning views of Middle Mouse Island and if you take a little detour you will reach a summer house at Wales’ most northerly point!
 Descend to Porth Lleianna and the church of Llanbadrig.(St. Patrick’s), finally arriving at the village of Cemaes.
 Pick up end of day transfer back to accommodation.

 Own departure by car or transfer to Bangor station.

 All our prices are based on two people sharing a room in en-suite accommodation.

-For those walking with others but want a single room, a single supplement of £20 per person per night will be added.
+For those walking with others (who are sharing) but want a single room, a single supplement of £25 per person per night will be added.
 If all rooms are singles, please add £30 per person per night.